ab9st8/mpk-ttss/README.md

 ### Changing language

 You can change the interface language using the dropdown near "TTSS Kraków" header.
-Currently only Polish (PL) and English (EN) translations are available.
+Currently only Polish, English and Spanish translations are available.

 ### Selecting the stop